-You might be attracted to that little green isle of grass where you could spot kids and pets which are surrounded by multiple decent cafes and ice cream shops, then you are looking at Euclid Circle.
+You might be attracted to that little green isle of grass where you could spot kids and pets which is surrounded by multiple decent cafes and ice cream shops, then you are looking at Euclid Circle.
 Upon the line to serve the chirpy crowd in Euclid Square is the Italian store, Gelateria Parmalat which serves deliciously flavored gelato to kids and adults alike.

 HEAR this up!

-Music fans all rejoice with the opening of the first concept store HEAR Music by Starbucks at the Pennsylvania Avenue.
+Music fans all rejoice with the opening of the first concept store HEAR Music by Starbucks on Pennsylvania Avenue.
 Enjoy eating up deliciously served cakes and lattes as you blast your favorite music from one of the video listening stations.
-You could even get a modern mixtape (more like CD) as a souvenir by saving the songs you like on a programmable magnetized card, and later getting the baristas to burn for you on a CD for you to bring back from your vacation.
+You could even get a modern mixtape (more like a CD) as a souvenir by saving the songs you like on a programmable magnetized card, and later getting the baristas to burn you on a CD for you to bring back from your vacation.